-108. In order to support a diverse composition of staff institutions should have policies that ensure that there is no discrimination based on gender, race, colour, ethnic or social origin, genetic features, religion or belief, membership of a national minority, property, birth, disability, age, or sexual orientation.
+- 107. In order to facilitate an appropriately diverse pool of candidates for management body positions, institutions should implement a diversity policy for staff, including career planning aspects and measures to ensure equal treatment and opportunities for staff of different genders.
+Such measures should include that the aspect of appropriate gender representation is also taken into account when selecting staff for management positions or when providing management training. - 108.
+In order to support a diverse composition of the management body institutions should have policies that ensure that there is no discrimination based on gender, race, colour, ethnic or social origin, genetic features, religion or belief, membership of a national minority, property, birth, disability, age, or sexual orientation.